 - The IRR is a dollar-weighted return, calculated by discounting all the cash flows back to the start date of the account.

-Using IRR for the entire portfolio in the example above, performance for the two accounts would start on March 31, 2013, and the $10,000 cash flow on March 31, 2014, would get discounted back to the start date.
+So, in the example above, performance for the two accounts would start on March 31, 2015, and the $10,000 cash flow on March 31, 2016, would get discounted back to the start date.
 Since the second cash flow came in halfway during the return period, it would be given half the weight in the denominator of the return calculation.
 Consequently, there would be a gain of $2,000 on net capital of $15,000 (instead of $20,000) and a return of 13.3 percent (instead of the expected 10 percent).

-With IRR, this can also happen within a single account that has experienced multiple cash flows.
-For example, let's assume the same activity happened within a single account:
+Using IRR, this can also happen within a single account that has experienced multiple cash flows.
+Let's assume the same activity happened within a single account:

-Do IRR calculations always show higher returns?
+You should keep in mind that IRR calculations don't always show higher returns.
 Actually, the reverse holds true for withdrawals.
 They don't reduce the denominator as much as expected, and you're left with lower-than-anticipated returns.
 For these reasons, take care when reporting on returns using the IRR methodology.

-Another simple example illustrates how TWR and IRR can produce dramatically different results.
-Let's say you've managed your client's money for 9 years, taking an account with $10,000 and no additional contributions and doubling it to $20,000, for an approximate 8-percent average annual return (with both TWR and IRR).
-At the beginning of the 10th year, your client asks you to invest $1,000,000 that he's inherited, and you let it all ride on the S&P 500, which loses 30 percent that year.
+You've been managing your client's money for 9 years, taking an account with $10,000 and no additional contributions and doubling it to $20,000, for an approximate 8-percent average annual return (with both TWR and IRR).
+At the beginning of year 10, your client asks you to invest $1,000,000 that he's inherited.
+You decide to let it all ride on the S&P 500, which loses 30 percent that year.

-- From a TWR perspective, you still have positive performance, despite the bad year.
+- TWR: Despite the bad year, you still have positive performance.
 The portfolio has achieved approximate annual returns of 3.4 percent.

-- From an IRR perspective, what you've done as a money manager for the past 9 years is rendered irrelevant.
-The client has lost substantial money, and your annualized return over that period—even with the discounted cash flow denominator—will be negative.
+- IRR: Here, what you've done as a money manager for the past 9 years is rendered irrelevant.
+Your client has lost substantial money, and your annualized return over that period—even with the discounted cash flow denominator—will be negative.

-Some advisors just want a simple return, where the total gains are divided by the total investment.
-But doing so with an account that has multiple cash flows would be very challenging.
-For instance, what if an account started with $50,000, had an additional contribution of $50,000, and then had a withdrawal of $20,000?
+For example, what if an account started with $50,000, had an additional contribution of $50,000, and then had a withdrawal of $20,000?
 Should you apply the gains to a $50,000 investment, a $100,000 investment, or an $80,000 investment?
-A simple return of total gains divided by total contributions just doesn't work on complex, real-world accounts with multiple cash flows.
+A simple return of total gains divided by total contributions doesn't work on complex, real-world accounts with multiple cash flows.